 While clean spaces and an abundance of lighting are key to making potential buyers feel at home, Tori Toth, author of Feel at Home: Home Staging Secrets for a Quick and Easy Sell, also emphasizes the importance of pleasant smells.
 She says, “The sense of smell is the strongest of all the senses, especially when selling a home.
 Scents and odors in a home can connect or disconnect buyers to a house with just one sniff.”

 In addition to removing any unpleasant odors, consider adding a homey touch by infusing familiar scents into the air.
 Scented candles and home-baked cookies are often the most common scents suggested but don’t be afraid to go outside of the box.
-Before a showing, consider doing a few loads of laundry, mowing the grass, or even applying a few layers of sunscreen in order to infuse the air with pleasant scents.
+Before a showing, consider doing a few loads of laundry, brewing a fresh pot of coffee in the morning, mowing the grass, or even applying a few layers of sunscreen in order to infuse the air with pleasant scents.

 2. Sell in Spring or Summer